 To help de-mystify the investing landscape, today I talk with Kurt Walkom – one of the cofounders of Pearler, the Aussie brokerage platform dedicated to the Financial Independence community of long-term investors.
 Kurt has a double degree in Finance and Engineering, has years of practical experience in the finance sector, is a smart investor himself and puts his money where his mouth is – all publicly available, too.
 As one of the cofounders of Pearler, it’s a fairly safe bet to say he knows a thing or two about finance.

-Verdict: Pearler is a great way to automate your investing, and how I personally invest.
+Verdict: Pearler is a cost effective way to automate your investing, and how I personally invest.

 CaptainFI is reader supported, which means we may be paid when you visit links to partner or featured sites